Click here to check on classes that might be available at other Flotillas throughout New England.

 in conjunction with the Newburyport Community Education Program

-For more information or to register for the course contact:
+For more information about the pending course email: